This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-- Handle is too short for users with larger hands
+- Compact size can feel too short for users with larger hands

 Spyderco Tenacious